Cowbacca/dashery-autocomplete/README.md

 Provides tokens for Dashery's autocomplete.

 ## Usage
-Call the */tokens/autocomplete* endpoint to be given a JSON list of tokens with two attributes: category, and value.
+GET the */tokens/autocomplete* endpoint to be given a JSON list of tokens with two attributes: category, and value.

 ## Deployment